Obituaries

 Bud was a fireman for years starting at age 16, was a safety director in the trucking industry for 40 years, and worked at the St Charles EMA for 15 years.
 He was with the Army 109th combat engineers in Manheim, Germany from 1952-1954.
 A long time member of St. John Neumann Church, Bud was active with the Silver Foxes and Knights of Columbus.
 He was a Cub fan, a little league umpire, and an avid player of dominoes, cards and bingo.
 As a young boy he played the piano accordion for the Chicago USO with his cousin and sister.

 Bud was a good man and a loyal friend – he will be missed.
-A memorial service is planned for January 2026 (TBD).
+A memorial service will be January 10, 2026, 12:00 P.M. at St. John Neumann Catholic Church St. Charles .
 For further information call Yurs Funeral Home 630-584-0060

 Condolences